Token endpoint - Amazon Cognito

 The /oauth2/token endpoint only supports HTTPS POST.
 Your app makes requests to this endpoint directly, not through the user's browser.

 The token endpoint supports client_secret_basic and client_secret_post authentication.
-For more information from the OpenID Connect specification, see Client Authentication.
+For more information about the OpenID Connect specification, see Client Authentication.
 For more information about the token endpoint from the OpenID Connect specification, see Token Endpoint.

 Request parameters in header